 HTL, Design Dialogs, Composite Components

-Sling Models and Card Component - Covers the end to end creation of a custom card component that displays a teaser image, title, and description backed by an article page.
-Includes developing a Sling Model to encapsulate business logic to dynamically populate the card component and corresponding HTL to render the component.
-Also includes the creation of a design dialog to integrate the Style System in a custom component.
+Creating a new AEM Component - Covers the end to end creation of a custom byline component that displays authored content.
+Includes developing a Sling Model to encapsulate business logic to populate the byline component and corresponding HTL to render the component.

 Sling Models, HTL, Style System, Custom Components